mishoo/UglifyJS/README.md

   - `mangle.properties` (default `false`) — a subcategory of the mangle option.
     Pass an object to specify custom [mangle property options](#mangle-properties-options).

+- `module` (default `false`) — Use when minifying an ES6 module. "use strict" is implied and names can be mangled on the top scope.

 - `output` (default `null`) — pass an object if you wish to specify additional [output options](#output-options).
 The defaults are optimized for best compression.